BACK TO INDEX

 Conference version of paper "Conditions for global stability of monotone tridiagonal systems with negative feedback"

 3. M.R.
 Jovanovic, M. Arcak, and E.D.
 Sontag.
 Remarks on the stability of spatially distributed systems with a cyclic interconnection structure.
 In Proceedings American Control Conf., New York, July 2007, pages 2696-2701, 2007.
-Keyword(s): systems biology, biochemical networks, cyclic feedback systems, spatially distributed systems, secant condition.
+Keyword(s): systems biology, reaction networks, cyclic feedback systems, spatially distributed systems, secant condition.

 Abstract: